Prison: Ancient and medieval

 The use of prisons can be traced back to the rise of the state as a form of social organization.

 Some Ancient Greek philosophers, such as Plato, began to develop ideas of using punishment to reform offenders instead of for retribution.
 Imprisonment as a penalty was used commonly for those who could not afford to pay their fines.
 Eventually, since impoverished Athenians could not pay their fines, leading to indefinite periods of imprisonment, time limits were set instead.
 The prison in ancient Athens was known as the desmoterion or "the place of chains".

 The Romans were among the first to use prisons as a form of punishment rather than simply for detention.
 A variety of existing structures were used to house prisoners, such as metal cages, basements of public buildings, and quarries.
 One of the most notable Roman prisons was the Mamertine Prison, established around 640 B.C. by Ancus Marcius.
 The Mamertine Prison was located within a sewer system beneath ancient Rome and contained a large network of dungeons where prisoners were held in squalid conditions contaminated with human waste.
 Forced labor on public works projects was also a common form of punishment.
 In many cases, citizens were sentenced to slavery, often in ergastula (a primitive form of prison where unruly slaves were chained to workbenches and performed hard labor).
 There were numerous prisons not only in the capital Rome, but throughout the Roman Empire.
 However, a regulated prison system did not emerge.

 In Medieval Songhai, results of a trial could have led to confiscation of merchandise or imprisonment as a form of punishment, since various prisons existed in the empire.

 During the Middle Ages in Europe, castles, fortresses, and the basements of public buildings were often used as makeshift prisons.
 The capability to imprison citizens granted an air of legitimacy to officials at all levels of government and served as a signifier of who possessed power or authority over others.
 Another common punishment was sentencing people to galley slavery, which involved chaining prisoners together in the bottoms of ships and forcing them to row on naval or merchant vessels.

 Modern era

 The French philosopher Michel Foucault, especially his book Discipline and Punish: The Birth of the Prison (1975), energized the historical study of prisons and their role in the overall social system.
 The book analyzed changes in Western penal systems during the modern age based on historical documents from France.
 Foucault argues that prison did not become the principal form of punishment just because of the humanitarian concerns of reformists.
 He traces the cultural shifts that led to the predominance of prison via the body and power.
-Prison used by the "disciplines" – new technological powers that can be found, according to Foucault, in places such as schools, hospitals, and military barracks.
+Prisons use "disciplines" – new technological powers that can be found, according to Foucault, in diverse institutions such as schools, hospitals, and military barracks.